-Mathematics for Machine TechnologyBlueprint Interpretation

-Year Two

-Metal Cutting Applications

-MET 106 Metrology .
-3

-MET 105 Materials and Processes .
-3

-Year Three

-MET 111 CNC Machine Setup/Operation/Programming .
-3

-MET 226 CNC/CAM Operations i 3

-Year Four

-MET 108 Computer Drafting Using AutoCAD .
-3
+Mathematics for Machine TechnologyBlueprint Interpretation MET 106 Metal Cutting Applications 3 CNC Machine Setup/Operation/Programming CNC/CAM Operations I WLD 100 Computer Drafting Using AutoCAD 3

-WLD 100 Introduction to Welding .
-3

-MFT 133 Graphics SolidWorksTM and CAD I 3

 A prerequisite or corequisite may be required for some courses.
 Refer to the course descriptions section in this catalog for more information.